MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/y_axis_assembly.md

     The ideal preload will allow for the lead-screw to still spin by hand but should have a moderate amount of resistance to it.
     Once complete make sure each bolt has thread-lock applied, and uninstall the lead-screw - your preload is now set.
 To avoid any headaches, do this before final installation.

-[^1]: Yes technically it's a "zero backlash" nut and not an "anti-backlash nut", but the common term for it is anti-backlash and that's what most people know it as.
+[^1]: Yes, technically this is a "zero backlash" nut and not an "anti-backlash nut" - but the common term for it is anti-backlash and that's what most people know it as.

 ---
 ## Y-Axis Motor Mount and Bearing Block